Backyard Chicken Keeping for Beginners: A Hands-On Class

 Start with three or four hens, never just one.
 Chickens are flock animals, and a single bird is a lonely, stressed bird.
 You don't need a rooster for eggs, since hens lay just fine without one, so unless you want fertilized eggs or crowing before sunup, you can happily skip him.
 Most beginners choose between day-old chicks and ready-to-lay pullets.

-Chicks are cheap, often four to six dollars each out there, but they need a brooder, a heat source, and weeks of close attention before they ever set foot outside.
-Pullets cost more, commonly twenty-five to forty dollars apiece, and the trade is simple: you pay for the weeks someone else already put in, and you get eggs months sooner.
+Chicks are the cheaper way in, but they need a brooder, a heat source, and weeks of close attention before they ever set foot outside, and they won't lay an egg until they are around five or six months old.
+Pullets cost more, and the trade is simple: you pay for the weeks someone else already put in, and you get eggs months sooner.
 In class we sort out together which path fits the time and patience you actually have, not the version of yourself you're hoping to become.

 How do you design a coop and run that works?

 Plan for roughly four square feet per bird inside the coop and eight to ten in the run, then build bigger if you can, because crowded birds peck and get sick.
-A good coop needs ventilation up high, dry bedding, a roost bar off the ground, and one nest box for every three or four hens.
+A good coop needs ventilation up high, dry bedding, a roost bar off the ground with about eight inches of bar per bird, and one nest box for every three or four hens.

-A simple DIY coop can run around two hundred dollars in materials; a finished prefab climbs to six hundred and up.
-The number that matters most isn't the coop, though; it's what you spend keeping things out of it, which is the next section.
-On the tour we walk the real coops together and point out the boring little details that decide whether keeping chickens feels like a joy or a chore: a roof that sheds water away from the bedding, and a layout you can clean in ten minutes instead of dreading.
+The number that matters most isn't the size of the coop, though; it's how well it keeps things out, which is the next section.
+On the walk-through we visit the real coops together and point out the boring little details that decide whether keeping chickens feels like a joy or a chore: a roof that sheds water away from the bedding, and a layout you can clean in ten minutes instead of dreading.

 How do you predator-proof a chicken coop?

 Almost everyone who loses a flock loses it to a predator, usually at night, through a gap they swore was fine.
-The list of things that want your hens is long: raccoons, foxes, hawks, loose dogs, and the occasional snake after eggs.
+The list of things that want your hens is long: raccoons, foxes, hawks, opossums, and the occasional snake after eggs.
+Loose dogs, including the family's own, are one of the most common culprits of all.
 None of them are geniuses, but they're patient, and they only have to be right once.
-In the class we show you the weak points on coops that five years of local wildlife have already tested.
+In the class we show you the weak points on coops that years of local wildlife have already tested.

 What do chickens eat, and how many eggs will you get?

-A laying hen runs mostly on complete layer feed, with grit to grind it down, oyster shell for hard shells, and clean water always within reach.
-Feeding four hens commonly costs twenty to thirty dollars a month.
-In season, a healthy layer gives four to six eggs a week, so a small flock easily covers a family's breakfast.
+A laying hen runs mostly on complete layer feed, with grit to grind it down, oyster shell offered on the side for hard shells, and clean water always within reach.
+In season, a healthy layer gives about four to six eggs a week, so a small flock easily covers a family's breakfast.

 Kitchen scraps and time on grass are a bonus, not a diet, so let the feed do the real work.
 Collect eggs daily, more often in hot weather, and they're usually still warm when you reach under the hen, which never quite stops being a small daily marvel.
 You'll see fewer eggs in winter and after a molt, and that's completely normal.
-Every keeper leaves with our resource guide and a handout of local feed suppliers, so you're not guessing on day one.
+We send you home knowing what good feed looks like and where to find reliable answers, so you're not guessing on day one.

 How can you tell if a chicken is sick?